Spider Solitaire Empty

 - Bring back your 7♠-6♠-5♠ onto the 10♠-9♠

 Now you've got a clean same-suit sequence that can move as a unit.
-That's the magic of temporary storage.
-You couldn't do this without somewhere to park those lower cards.
+That's the value of temporary workspace: it gives you somewhere to park lower cards while you repair the stack.

 Managing these mixed sequences is one of the trickier parts of the game.
 Our guide on handling mixed-suit sequences covers more advanced techniques for these situations.